SBortz/bitcoin-tx-creatr/README.md

 # Using the app
 ## Overview of app usage

-To create a transaction is fairly simple.
-Just type

 This is a .NET Core 2.0 command line project.
 So after cloning the repository, publish it for your type of platform:
 ```
 dotnet publish -c Release -r win10-x64